codeburnerframework/router/README.md

 An blazing fast PHP router system with amazing features and abstraction.

-Thank's to [Nikita Popov's](https://github.com/nikic/) for motivate me with [this post](https://nikic.github.io/2014/02/18/Fast-request-Router-using-regular-expressions.html).
+Thanks to [Nikita Popov's](https://github.com/nikic/) for motivate me with [this post](https://nikic.github.io/2014/02/18/Fast-request-Router-using-regular-expressions.html).

 ## Installation